nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   itself.
   * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
   * Cons: We must ensure that the implementation of each individual command are correct.

+### List Feature
+The `list` feature allows user to display a list of persons.
+The user can filter the list by tag or language. `list` filters the list by **AND** search.
+If no argument is given, then list by default displays all persons in SOCket.
+The feature is mainly facilitated by the `ListCommand` class and with the help of Predicate classes.
+`ListCommand` extends `Command` and implements the following operation:
+* `ListCommand#execute()` - Displays the list of persons in SOCket that contains the given keyword of each respective fields.

+The `ListCommandParser` class is used to parse and verify the user input to create the list command.
+Once the input is parsed by `ListCommandParser`, a list of keywords for each respective field is then used to create the respective Predicate class to check if any keyword matches the given field of a Person.

+The Predicates relevant to `ListCommand` differ from `FindCommand` in the way that it looks for full keyword matches in Person(s).
+If no fields are given, list of persons will be update by `PREDICATE_SHOW_ALL_PERSONS`/ a true predicate.
+Otherwise, this list of Predicate classes include:
+* `ListCommandLanguagePredicate`
+* `ListCommandTagPredicate`

+This Predicate class will return True as long as any of the Predicate classes inside it returns True.
+The Predicate classes works using an AND search, persons will be shown in the resulting list only if all the keywords given should match to the Person.

+### Design considerations:
+**Filtering by other fields**
+* Initially considered list to not have additional arguments but as decided to filter through Language and Tag due to:
+  * Find currently does a partial keyword match, thus list allows user to have the option to do full keyword matches
+  * As language(s) and tag(s) are the only fields which can belong to more than one person, it makes sense to use list to do full keyword matches on these fields.

 ### Sort Feature
 The sort feature allows users to sort the list of persons and projects in the application.